learnwithparam/monkey-kata/api/demos/bedtime_story_generator/README.md

   3. This time, your prompt must include the **entire previously generated story** as context, followed by an instruction like `"Now, write the next chapter of this story."`

-- **🎓 Key Concepts:** Context Window Management, Chat History, Maintaining State.
+- **Key Concepts:** Context Window Management, Chat History, Maintaining State.

-- **⚠️ Challenge:** What happens when the story gets too long for the model's context window?
+- **Challenge:** What happens when the story gets too long for the model's context window?
 How would you handle that?
 (This leads to concepts like summarization and RAG).

-## 🔧 Configuration
+## Configuration

 ```bash
 # .env